Judge Beth Robinson was confirmed by the Senate on November 1st, 2021. She served on the Vermont Supreme Court since 2011 from to 2021.

 Judge Robinson was a civil rights advocate and plaintiff’s lawyer for eighteen years at the Vermont-based firm Langrock, Sperry & Wool, where she focused primarily on civil cases.

 Justice Robinson served as co-counsel in Baker v.
 State, a landmark 1999 case that led to Vermont becoming the first state in the nation to recognize civil unions for same-sex couples.

 In 2011, Robinson served as the top legal adviser to Governor Peter Shumlin, helping to craft legislation and policy.
 She played a leading role in shepherding legislation that allowed same-sex couples to marry in Vermont.

-Justice Robinson is the first openly LGBT justice to serve on the Vermont Supreme Court and if confirmed would be the first openly LGBT judge on the Second Circuit.
-She also would be the first openly LGBT woman to serve as a federal circuit judge in history and only the third openly LGBT federal circuit judge.
+Judge Robinson was the first openly LGBT justice to serve on the Vermont Supreme Court and upon confirmation became the first openly LGBT judge on the Second Circuit.
+She is also the first openly LGBT woman to serve as a federal circuit judge in history and only the third openly LGBT federal circuit judge.